< Browse to Previous Essay | Browse to Next Essay >

 On February 15, 2011, a Seattle Police Department Firearms Review Board rules unanimously that police officer Ian Birk's shooting of Native American woodcarver John T. Williams was unjustified.
 The shooting occurred on August 30, 2010, when Birk saw Williams on a Seattle street carrying a board and a knife.
 After telling Williams three times to "Put the knife down!"
-Birk fires five shots, hitting Williams with four and killing him (Dashboard Camera).
+Birk fired five shots, hitting Williams with four and killing him (dashboard camera video).
 The board says its factual findings support the "unequivocal" decision that the shooting was "unjustified and outside of policy, tactics and training" (Firearms Review Board).
-Birk will be ordered to turn in his badge and gun and is relieved of all police authority.
-He will resign from the force on February 16, 2011, but no criminal charges are filed against him.
+It recommends that Birk be ordered to turn in his badge and gun and be relieved of all police authority.
+Birk will resign from the force on February 16, 2011, but no criminal charges are filed against him.

 An Unjustified Shooting

 The Seattle police department's Firearms Review Board was convened after Officer Ian Birk shot and killed Native American woodcarver John T. Williams on a Seattle sidewalk on August 30, 2010.
 The board, officially No. 10-03, consisted of Deputy Chief Clark Kimerer, Captain Richard Belshay, Captain James Dermody, and Lieutenant Scott Bachler.
 Citizen observer and attorney Rebecca Roe and a police bargaining-unit observer, Sergeant Rich O'Neill, also attended the hearings, but did not vote on the board's conclusions.